 Total expense for the month ~$10,000

 I didn’t receive any monthly income.
 I received the receipts and the statement from my property manager that all the expenses were paid and everything was up to code now, but no money.

 This is something that had to be done, however I’ve never had a month where I earned $0 in rental income.
 Every month I have a mortgage to pay.
 With no income I had to go to my cash reserve.
 If I had many mortgages and was highly levered, this would ruin me.
 I couldn’t do it.
 I knew a day like this would come.
-It’s rare maybe once every 7-10 years, but it will happen.
+It’s rare maybe once every few years or so, but it will happen.
 To combat this, I keep a cash reserve just for my real estate, I also don’t like to take out big loans, and have bought with large down payments and have worked to pay off debt as quick as possible.
 I’m sure I could buy 10 more houses if I took out equity loans on my buildings, but at what risk?
 What level of stress?
 Isn’t the dream to not worry about your investment and have everything passive?
 If you’re starting out, and have cash to carry you through a down month or two, you will have to get a couple mortgages.
 I’m mainly concerned about over leveraging, growing too fast and having too many bankers to pay.
 All landlords run their business different, and invest in different areas.
 I’m giving my personal example and what works for me; with minimal stress.